ashfurrow/blog/source/blog/2016-08-09-fresh-macos-setup.html.markdown

 END_WIDE

-One thing I've added recently, that's super-important to me, is to entrust a certain certificate.
+One thing I've added recently, that's super-important to me, is to untrust a certain certificate.
 Blue Coat is a company that creates [internet surveillance and censorship software](https://en.wikipedia.org/wiki/Blue_Coat_Systems#Controversy) and Semantic gave them an intermediate CA certificate.
 That means they can sign arbitrary certificates that you're computer will trust (because your computer trusts Semantic, and Semantic trusts Blue Coat).

 BEGIN_NARROW